garylirocks/quickrefs/azure-sql-db.markdown

 ## SQL Managed Instance (SQL MI)

-- A PaaS service, but deployed into your own vNet
+- A PaaS service, need a dedicated subnet in a vNet
+  - Could have both public and private endpoint
 - No need to manage a VM
 - Tiers
   - General Purpose (vCore)